 New York, NY

 Elliot founded Friendfactor in 2009, which works to accelerate change for LGBT rights by engaging more straight supporters through online education and advocacy campaigns.
 Friendfactor developed a groundbreaking click-to-call technology as part of its campaign for New York marriage equality, which mobilized thousands of people to take action on behalf of their gay friends’ rights.
-Brian received his MBA from Harvard Business School, MPA from Harvard Kennedy School, and BA from Stanford University.
+Elliot received his MBA from Harvard Business School, MPA from Harvard Kennedy School, and BA from Stanford University.

 New York, NY